ethereum/sourcify/README.md

 introduced.
 Since the bytecode contains a hash of the source code, such modifications have to be prepared at deploy time, but it is still a possibility.

-**Using the repository**
+### Using the Repository

-There is a repository which contains all the files that monitor and server have found on one of the networks they are scraping.
+There is a repository which contains all the files that the monitoring service has found on the networks that are being watched.

-Repository is located on this [link](https://contractrepo.komputing.org/).
+The repository is accessible via this [link](https://contractrepo.komputing.org/).

-When you go to the link, UI looks like this:
+The repository UI currently looks like this:
 <img src="./public/ui_start.png" width="80%"/>

-There you have options to search, donwload or open folders.
+It offers the option to search, donwload or open folders.

 For example to download: